Sheesha (1986 film)

 Sheesha (transl.
-Glass) is a 1986 Indian Hindi-language drama film directed by Basu Chatterjee, starring Mithun Chakraborty, Moon Moon Sen, Vijayendra Ghatge and Mallika Sarabhai.
+Mirror) is a 1986 Indian Hindi-language drama film directed by Basu Chatterjee, starring Mithun Chakraborty, Moon Moon Sen, Vijayendra Ghatge and Mallika Sarabhai.
 The film was production coordinated by Mona Kapoor.
 The movie was based on a Bengali novel Mansamman, authored by Shankar.
 It was first Hindi movie about sexual harassment in office.

 Plot

-The film is a court room drama as well.
+The film is a courtroom drama as well.
 Dinesh Prakash (Mithun Chakraborty) and Manisha (Moon Moon Sen) are in love and they get married.
 Now Dinesh is the executive director at B. C. Drugs located in Chembur.
 At a birthday celebration on 15 December, Manisha invites their friends including Advocate Ashok Kumar (Vijayendra Ghatge).
 But she is shocked beyond her senses when she finds out that her husband has been arrested and charged with the rape of Poonam (Mallika Sarabhai), a telephone operator.
-Has Dinesh really done any crime?
+Has Dinesh really committed any crime?
 Has Poonam created a trap for Dinesh?
-A movie ahead of its times, given the 'Me Too' syndrome.
+A movie ahead of its time, given the 'Me Too' syndrome.
 It also reflects a sad reality.